 - Shallow pockets

 Possibly one of the best pants of all time, prAna’s Halle pant ($85) is everything you need for a variety of adventures outside.
-Our staff have collectively rock climbed, hiked, thru-hiked, climbed 14ers, commuted to the office, traveled internationally, and more in these durable, well-equipped, versatile pants.
+Our staff has collectively rock climbed, thru-hiked, climbed 14ers, commuted to the office, traveled internationally, and more in these durable, well-equipped, versatile pants.

 The prAna Halle is made with nylon and spandex four-way stretch fabric.
-They have an added water-resistant coating to make sure they hold up in inclement weather and are durable against wind, water, rock, and repeat use.
+They have an added water-resistant coating to make sure they hold up in inclement weather and are durable against wind, water, rock, and repeated use.
 Want to soak your feet in a creek, or need to climb or ride a bike without fabric holding you up?
-Well, just roll up the pants to capris length — prAna included handy snaps just for this purpose.
+Just roll up the pants to capri length — prAna included handy snaps just for this purpose.

 The Halle pant has a total of five pockets: two front hand pockets, two back snap pockets, and a zippered thigh pocket — perfect for a smaller phone (an iPhone XR just fits) or a wallet.